iamgini/30-Days-of-Ansible-Bootcamp/Day-03-Ansible Lab Environment Using VirtualBox and Vagrant/README.md

 $ vagrant destroy
 ```

-*Note: We have read-to-use `Vagrantfile` for setting up the Ansible Lab, so do not need to worry on this configurations.*
+*Note: We have ready-to-use `Vagrantfile` for setting up the Ansible Lab, so do not need to worry on this configurations.*

 [Ansible Full Course – YouTube Playlist](https://youtu.be/K4wGqwS2RLw?list=PLH5uDiXcw8tSW9Y6FsVsSQJQ88tMPBsbK)